 Each of the IP5 Offices examines a filed patent application based upon novelty, inventive step, and industrial applicability.
-At the EPO, this examination is done in two phases: a search to establish the state of the art with respect to the invention and a substantive examination to evaluate the inventive step and industrial applicability.
+At the EPO, the process involves two phases: a search to establish the state of the art with respect to the invention and a substantive examination to evaluate the inventive step and industrial applicability.
 For the second phase, a separate request has to be filed no later than six months after publication of the search report.

-In the national procedures before the JPO, the KIPO, the SIPO, or the USPTO, the search and substantive examination are undertaken in one phase.
+In the national procedures before the JPO, the SIPO, the KIPO, or the USPTO, the search and substantive examination are undertaken in one phase.

 Filing of a national application with the USPTO is taken to imply an immediate request for examination.
-At the JPO, the KIPO, and the SIPO, deferred examination systems exist and filing of a national application does not imply a request for examination; which may be made up to three years after filing for the JPO and the SIPO, and up to five years after filing for the KIPO.
+At the JPO, the SIPO, and the KIPO, deferred examination systems exist and filing of a national application does not imply a request for examination; which may be made up to three years after filing for the JPO and the SIPO, and up to five years after filing for the KIPO.